kendomi0/price-comparison-app/README.md

-# Grocery Store App
+# Price Comparison App
-An app for comparing prices of grocery store food items.
+An app for comparing prices of food items from various grocery stores.

 ## Live Demo
-View the app here: [Grocery Store App on Render](https://grocery-store-app-wegj.onrender.com/)
+View the app here: [Price Comparison App on Render](https://grocery-store-app-wegj.onrender.com/)

 ## Technologies Used
 - Express